-Travelers are aware of the famous Big Five on safari in Africa, but when exploring the colorful world of Australia’s Great Barrier Reef, keep an eye out for the Great Eight.
+Travelers are aware of the famous Big Five on safari in Africa, but when exploring Australia’s colorful Great Barrier Reef creatures, keep an eye out for the Great Eight.

 They are known for inhabiting the wide expanse of the Great Barrier Marine Park and whether scuba diving, snorkeling, or riding in a glass-bottom boat, you can get up close and personal with the remarkable visions that demonstrate the marvels of the marine world.

-The clownfish is one of the Great Barrier Reef’s most popular marine animals.
+The clownfish is one of the most popular in the Great Barrier Reef.
 Its bright orange and white colors stand out against the purple tips of sea anemones rustling in the ocean current.

 Ever since Finding Nemo landed in theaters, clownfish have become one of the biggest celebrities of the coral system.
 They prefer to settle in sheltered reefs and shallow lagoons, protected by the swaying tentacles of sea anemones.